marcelocmachado/IMDb/README.md

 ![alt_text](https://static.amazon.jobs/teams/53/images/IMDb_Header_Page.jpg?1501027252)

-### _DISCLAIMER: the code in this document is NOT intended for commercial purposes or for distribution.
+### _DISCLAIMER: the code in this document is NOT intended for commercial purposes or distribution.
 This is ONLY a Web Scraping practice.
 The data is property of IMDb._

 ## INTRO